Tony Poljan

-Early years
+Early life

 Poljan grew up in Lansing, Michigan, and attended Lansing Catholic High School, where he played basketball and football and also lettered in track and field.
 He became the Cougars' starting quarterback as a sophomore and passed for 2,802 yards and 34 touchdowns as a junior while also rushing for 1,017 yards and 22 touchdowns.
 As a senior, Poljan passed for 1,907 yards and 16 touchdowns, rushed for 1,237 yards and 25 touchdowns and was named first-team Division 5–6 all-state and the Michigan Gatorade Player of the Year.

 Poljan originally committed to play college football at Minnesota, but de-committed following the retirement of head coach Jerry Kill.
 He ultimately signed to play at Central Michigan, where his father had played, over offers from Nebraska, Iowa State and Michigan State, whose coaches wanted him to move to another position.
 Poljan also had scholarship offers to play basketball at Toledo and Central Michigan.